StarTrooper08/PySpaceInvaders/README.md

 # PySpaceInvaders
-SpaceInvader it is very awesome game.I used to play when  kid Space Invader game using pygame
+SpaceInvader it is very awesome game.I used to play when I was kid.

+Space Invader game using pygame